tungstenfabric/opencontrails-docs/ReleaseInfo/R5.0/ReleaseNotes/rst/known-behavior.rst

 As a workaround, the head fragment is enqueued to assembler only after flow action is written by agent.
 If the flow is already present in non-hold state, it is immediately enqueued to assembler.

-- 1730021 In Contrail Security, non-admin users cannot access global scope objects when  global_accessis set to  0.
+- 1730021 In Tungsten Fabric Security, non-admin users cannot access global scope objects when  global_accessis set to  0.

 As a workaround, for non-admin users to access global scope objects, set  global_accessto  5.